larammerce/docs/8.x/theme-development/forms.md

 ![contact us](/form.jpeg)

+To manage the forms in Larammerce, you can return the form in the site format automatically without writing back-end codes so that every time this form is submitted by each user of the system, a message will be added to the system's messages.

 Let's take a look at the schema of web forms in Larammerce.
 For example, let's look at the contact form.